giuliorm/hh-big-data/README.md

 for that some intermediate steps are performed.
 Used technologies & libs: Scala, Spark, Hadoop, MongoDB, Apache Lucene.

+# Issues

+- If you encounter exceptions from BSON mongo serializer, consider to execute `db.collection.reIndex()` in the mongodb shell, it should

 # Prerequisites

 To make the code run properly, you should do the following (if not):